Barnham Graduate School and Seminary College

 d.
 For a master degree, 30 semester hours above the minimum credit hours required for a bachelor degree, including a research thesis or project of 6 additional semester hours

 e.
-For a doctorate degree, 30 semester hours above the credit hours required for a master degree, including a stringent research dissertation or project of 6 or more additional semester hours.
+For a doctorate degree, 30 semester hours above the credit hours required for a master's degree, including a stringent research dissertation or project of 6 or more additional semester hours.

 f.
 Each degree program will require total credit hours within the established practice for degree programs in the sector of institutes, colleges, universities, and seminaries.

 g.
-Honorary degrees must be based on documented merit criteria, include the title 'Honorary' on the degree title line, and be gratuitously awarded.
+Honorary degrees must be based on documented merit criteria, including the title 'Honorary' on the degree title line, and be gratuitously awarded.

-7. The degree programs offered by a faith-based postsecondary education institutions for institute, college, university or seminary must include liberal arts and general education courses that include humanities or fine arts, social and behavioural sciences, English or communications, history, philosophy, science or mathematics, and computer literacy when a student lacks computer proficiency.
+7. The degree programs offered by a faith-based postsecondary education institutions for institute, college, university, or Seminary must include liberal arts and general education courses that include humanities or fine arts, social and behavioral sciences, English or communications, history, philosophy, science or mathematics, and computer literacy when a student lacks computer proficiency.

 8. An institution offering institute, college, and university degree programs without liberal arts and general education courses must use the word "in" instead of "of," such as "Associate in Bible," "Bachelor in Bible," or "Master in Bible," without the terms "Arts," "Science," or "Doctor in Bible," and degrees without the terms "Philosophy," "Theology," or "Education." and shall not use degree titles that the sector of institutes, colleges, universities, or seminaries use.

-10. Life experience credits applied to transcript at graduation only and are limited to 12 semester credits, 3 credits per academic year, for undergraduate degree programs only with administration approval
+10. Life experience credits applied to a transcript at graduation only and are limited to 12-semester credits, 3-semester credits per academic year, for undergraduate degree programs only with administration approval

 2015 Revisions Policy and Procedures and Student Handbook